SaaS SEO: Boost Your Software’s Online Visibility

 The next step in your workshop should be to identify your competition.
 This allows you to collect information for competitive research.

-Address issues such as “who are our direct competitors, indirect competitors, and who else is currently in the space?”
-“What are the software categories that we want to be noticed in?” and perhaps “What questions can we help our Ideal Customer Profile to answer?”
+Address issues such as “who are our direct competitors and indirect competitors, and who else is currently in the space?”
+“What are the software categories that we want to be noticed in?” and perhaps “What questions can we help our Ideal Customer Profile answer?”

-The reason it is important to collect this information for SaaS firms is because there are probably other companies you are not directly competing with that rank on topics that you are interested in as well.
+Collecting this information for SaaS firms is important because there are probably other companies you are not directly competing with that rank on topics you are interested in.
 It also provides an excellent overview of the overall competitive landscape.

-There may not always be a direct competition on your radar, but there is almost always a company with excellent marketing and a decent SEO plan that you can turn to for examples and to discover where any keyword gaps or possibilities exist.
+There may not always be direct competition on your radar.
+Still, there is almost always a company with excellent marketing and a decent SEO plan that you can turn to for examples and discover where any keyword gaps or possibilities exist.

-This takes us to the next stage, which is to create a keyword list and analyze these competitors.
+This takes us to the next stage: creating a keyword list and analyzing these competitors.

 Step 2: Keyword Research and Competitor Analysis

-Step two of our SaaS SEO strategy plan begins with compiling a list of current keyword rankings that are relevant to the target keywords of your SaaS website.
+Step two of our SaaS SEO strategy plan begins with compiling a list of current keyword rankings relevant to your SaaS website’s target keywords.

 Keyword Research: Finding Your Competitive Keywords

 Choose an SEO research tool.
-There are plenty of fantastic SEO tools available, like SEMRush or the Keyword Magic tool.
-There are also some great free tools you can make use of, from keyword research tool choices to other free tools for SEO.
+Many fantastic SEO tools, like SEMRush or the Keyword Magic tool, are available.
+There are also some great free tools you can use, from keyword research tool choices to other free tools for SEO.

-Some paid tools, like AhRefs, can also help you with additional data, such as keyword difficulty, but for the most part, the data available from free tools should be enough here.
+Some paid tools, like AhRefs, can help you with additional data, such as keyword difficulty.
+Still, for the most part, the data available from free tools should be enough here.

-Begin by entering the domain into “Organic Research” or its equivalent field in your SEO tools of choice and selecting a location-based index (for example, if you are in the US market, make sure you are browsing inside that index).
+Begin by entering the domain into “Organic Research” or its equivalent field in your SEO tools of choice and selecting a location-based index (for example, if you are in the US market, browse inside that index).

-If you want to operate in the global space, which is probably a good idea for a SaaS company, repeat this process for each area in which you plan to work.
+If you want to operate globally, which is probably a good idea for a SaaS company, repeat this process for each area where you plan to work.

 When the extraction is finished, you may begin keyword research and expansion.